AMERICAN COLLEGE GENEROSITY - - - - - - - The Modern Way to Find Affordable Colleges

 While I'm at it, I ought to mention our daughter Maria, the lovely young lady standing next to the old guy in the picture below.
 She graduated Summa Cum Laude from Trinity College in Hartford, Connecticut in May of 2019.
 At Trinity, Maria carried two majors - Math and Urban Studies, as well as two minors - Russian and Models & Data.
 She also tutored other students, she worked two years with disadvantaged youth at the YMCA in downtown Hartford, she spent a semester abroad in the "Math in Moscow" program, she was an active a cappella singer, and 2019 was her third summer doing rocket science in Los Angeles.
 At Trinity, Maria also earned a Phi Beta Kappa key, and last year she taught English in Russia on a Fulbright

 at the Tomsk State University of Architecture and Building.
-And now Maria is wrapping up her first semester in the Applied Math PhD program at Northwestern University in Evanston, IL.
+And now Maria is beginning her second year in the Applied Math PhD program at Northwestern University in Evanston, IL.

 Like Tufts University, Trinity College is an expensive private school with honestly generous financial aid, and Maria's final financial numbers at Trinity turned out to be almost exactly equal to Greg's at Tufts.